Bareilly Ki Barfi: Plot

 Bitti Mishra, a tomboyish girl in Bareilly, runs away from home after yet another failed attempt at arranged marriage.
-While waiting for a train, she buys and reads a book, Bareilly Ki Barfi, and realizes to her shock that she is Barfi, the eponymous main character.
-She returns home and decides to track down the author, mentioned on the back cover as one 'Pritam Vidrohi', joyous by the fact that there exists someone who would love her the way she is.
-The bookshop owner directs her to Chirag Dubey, a young man in ownership of a printing press where the book was published, who informs her that Vidrohi does not live in town anymore.
+While waiting for a train, she buys and reads a book, Bareilly Ki Barfi, and realises to her shock that she is Barfi, the eponymous main character.
+She returns home and decides to track down the author, mentioned on the back cover as 'Pritam Vidrohi', happy and hopeful about the fact that there exists someone who could love her the way she is.
+The bookshop owner directs her to Chirag Dubey, a young man who owns the printing press where the book was published.
+He informs her that Vidrohi does not live in town any more.
 He agrees to be a messenger for Bitti, delivering her letters to Vidrohi and bringing back his replies.

-Bitti, however, is unaware of the fact that Chirag is the book's original author, having written it five years ago after his then girlfriend Babli (the Barfi of the novel) married someone else.
+Bitti, however, is unaware of the fact that Chirag is the book's original author, having written it five years ago after his ex-girlfriend, Babli (the Barfi of the novel) married someone else.
 'Vidrohi' is the name of a friend, used by Chirag as an alias to publish his novel.
 Since Bitti thinks herself to be Barfi, Chirag intends to find out if she is indeed like his ex-girlfriend, a coincidence that might give him a second chance at love.